-The system powers on the selected image, clones a duplicate virtual machine (VM) from the powered-on image, and then runs the convert-to-image process on the selected image to return it to its original published state.
-During this part of the process, the image's status on the Images page changes from Published to In Transition.
+The system powers on the selected image's virtual machine (VM), clones a duplicate VM from the powered-on image, and then runs the convert-to-image process on the selected image to return it to its original published state.
+During this part of the process, the selected image's status on the Images page changes from Published to In Transition.

 When the duplicate VM exists, the system powers it on, installs the agent-related software using the newer update version that was selected in the wizard, and then runs the convert-to-image process on that duplicate to publish it.

-At the end of the agent update process, the Images page lists both the original image and its duplicate, where the duplicate image has the updated agent software installed in it.
+At the end of the agent update process, the Images page lists both the originally selected image and its duplicate, where the duplicate image is the one with the updated agent software installed in it.

 At the end of the agent update process, the RDSH image you selected when you clicked Update Agent ends up in the same state it was in when the process started, with its original agent version level.
 The new duplicate image gets the agent software at the selected update level.

 The agent update process results in a new assignable image that is a duplicate of the original, with the agent-related software updated to the version you specify in the wizard.
 The agent update workflow automatically clones the original image to make a new VM, installs the agent-related software of the specified level into that VM, and then converts that VM to make it an assignable (published) image.
 The system bases the name of the new image on the original image's name appended with a dash and a number.
 For example, if the original image's name is SalesGold, the agent update process results in an image such as SalesGold-2.
 At the end of the process, both images are listed on the Images page.